fragglet/yoctolisp/yoctolisp.md

 the new value onto a linked list of allocated values.
 Later on I'll use this for the sweep stage of the garbage collector.

-One other thing: some will rightly criticize the use of a use of a heap-allocated structure just to hold a simple integer value.
+One other thing: some will rightly criticize the use of a heap-allocated structure just to hold a simple integer value.
 Proper virtual machines use a trick called
 [pointer tagging](http://nikic.github.com/2012/02/02/Pointer-magic-for-efficient-dynamic-value-representations.html)